Roxedus/docker-conreq/README.md

 # [Roxedus/docker-conreq](https://github.com/Roxedus/docker-conreq)

-## This is built againt the develop branch, you have been warned
+## This is built against the develop branch.
+You have been warned!

 ```yml
 ---